-He had heard of the cyclopean installations that fill the whole of Yukawa Crater and spread out onto the plains beyond.
+He had heard of the cyclopean installations which fill the whole of Yukawa Crater and spread out onto the plains be-yond.
 Who has not?
-But all he saw on this first visit was a gigantic concourse, a long slideway tunnel, and a good many uniformed technicians.
+But all he saw on his first visit was a gigantic concourse, a long slideway tunnel, and a good many uniformed technicians.
 He made some timid mention of his disappointment to Maclaren.
-The New Zealander nodded: "Exactly.
-There's more romance, more sense of distance covered, and a devil of a lot better scenery, in an afternoon on the bay, than in a fifty-light-year leap.
+The New Zealander nodded: "Ex-actly.
+There's more romance, more sense of distance covered, and a devil of a lot better scenery, in an afternoon on the bay, than in a fifty light-year leap.
 I say space travel is overrated.
 And it's a fact, I've heard, that spacemen themselves prefer the interplanetary runs.
 They take the dull interstellar watches as a matter of duty, by turns."

-Here and there the tunnel branched off, signs indicating the way to Alpha Centauri Jump, Tau Ceti Jump, 40 Eridani Jump, all the long-colonized systems.
-Those were for passengers; freight went by other beams.
-No great bustle filled any of the tubes.
-Comparatively few Earthlings had occasion to visit outsystem on business, still fewer could afford it for pleasure, and of course no colonial came here without a grudging okay.
+Here and there the tunnel branched off, signs indicating the way to Alpha Centauri Jump, Tau Ceti Jump, Epsilon Eridani Jump, all the long-colonized systems.
+Those were for passen-gers; freight went by other beams.
+There was no great bustle along any of the tubes.
+Comparatively few Earthlings had occasion to visit outsystem on business; still fewer could afford it for pleasure, and of course no colonial came here without a grudging O.K.
 The Protector had trouble enough; he was not going to expose the mother planet and its restless billions to new ideas born under new skies, nor let any more colonials than he could help see first-hand what an inferior position they held.
-That was the real reason for the ban; every educated Terrestrial knew as much.
+That was the real reason for the ban, every edu-cated Terrestrial knew as much.
 The masses, being illiterate, swallowed a vague official excuse about trade policy.

 The branches leading to Sirius Jump, Procyon Jump, and the other attained but uncolonizable systems, were almost deserted.
 Little came from such places-perhaps an occasional gem or exotic chemical.
-But relay stations had been established there, for 'casting to more useful planets.
+But relay stations had been estab-lished there, for 'casting to more useful planets.

-Ryerson's heart leaped when he passed a newly activated sign: an arrow and WASHINGTON 5584 JUMP burning above.
-That tunnel would be filled, come next week!
+Ryerson's heart leaped when he passed a newly activated sign: an arrow and WASHINGTON 5584 JUMP burning above.That tunnel would be filled, come next week!

 He should have been in the line.
 And Tamara.
 Well, there would be later waves.
-His passage already paid for, he had had no difficulty about transferring to another section.
+His passage was already paid for, he had had no difficulty about transferring to another section.